Wiki Workshop 2022

 Computational Law and the Metaverse (Do Virtual Realities Need Law?)

 Proponents of the Metaverse tout an interactive, virtual environment of the near future where people will spend substantial portions of their lives.
 If this vision arises, some worry about novel legal issues ranging from digital land ownership to virtual sexual harrassment.
 Do such ubiquitous, virtual realities need a legal framework?
-This panel will examine the “Law of the Metaverse”, examining closely some of the assumptions above.
+This panel will examine the “Law of the Metaverse”, examining closely some of

 The Birth of Wikipedia and the Future of the Internet